Voted Best Downtown Place to Feel the Spirit by the Austin Chronicle

 It may be helpful to think of walking the labyrinth in these three stages:

-* Purgation: releasing, letting go of the details of your life.
-This is an act of shedding thoughts and emotions.
-It quiets and empties the mind as you walk into the labyrinth.
+- Release Let go of the details in your life.
+Shedding thoughts and emotions quiets and empties the mind as you walk into the labyrinth.

-* Union: Each time you walk out of the labyrinth, you become more empowered to find and do the work you feel your soul reaching to do.
+- Recharge Each time you walk out of the labyrinth, become more empowered to find and do the work you feel your soul reaching to do.

 The labyrinth was certified as a Wildlife Habitat in 2012.

 Bring the Labyrinth To You: Our canvas labyrinth is available to other churches and groups.
 Our trained facilitators are also available.
-For details on fees and schedules, contact Sally Miller.
+For details on fees and schedules, contact the front desk, (512) 610-3500.